 - Use of birth control pills or other hormone therapy

 - In some cases, binge drinking or use of illicit drugs

 Men and women have strokes at about the same rate, women die more often than men.
 Blacks are more likely to have strokes than other races.

 Complications of Strokes

 Paralysis or loss of muscle movement typically limited to one side of the body.
-Physical therapy is most important to improve chances of recovery
+Physical therapy is most important to improve the chances of recovery

-Difficulty talking or swallowing may occur because the stroke effects the way the muscles in the mouth move making talking difficult, plus swallowing and eating may be a problem.
-Sometimes the stroke cause aphasia which means the person has difficulty expressing thoughts through language.
+Difficulty talking or swallowing may occur because of the stroke effects the way the muscles in the mouth move making talking difficult, plus swallowing and eating may be a problem.
+Sometimes the stroke causes aphasia which means the person has difficulty expressing thoughts through language.
 This is very frustrating to the patients.
 Speech and language pathologists can greatly improve this disability